maxhves/maxhves/README.md

 ### Hi, I'm Maximilian.

-As a software engineer with over seven years of experience, I have amassed a diverse set of technical skills across the full stack.
-My expertise covers native mobile app development, backend and frontend web applications, as well as full integration with APIs and databases.
+I have been working professionally as a Software Engineer for eight years, specializing in building scalable, high-performance, and ergonomic applications.
+My expertise spans native mobile development, backend and frontend development, as well as API and database design and integration.

-I have a strong passion for solving complex technical challenges, utilizing my deep knowledge of Data Structures and Algorithms, alongside proficiency in various programming languages, frameworks, and tools.
-This foundation has enabled me to tackle intricate problems and deliver effective solutions.
+I have a deep passion for solving complex technical challenges, backed by a strong foundation in programming fundamentals and a solid grasp of Data Structures and Algorithms.

-I thrive in collaborative environments, leveraging my excellent communication skills and professionalism to take a proactive role in shaping projects.
-My passion for development drives me to consistently deliver solutions that achieve tangible, measurable results.
+Most of the time, you’ll find me working with Kotlin and TypeScript, while also exploring Python to integrate AI technologies into my products and workflows.

 <sub>To get in touch, visit my [personal site](https://www.hvesserlewis.com), or send me an email directly at [max@hvesserlewis.com](mailto:max@hvesserlewis.com)</sub>